Samsa-Prediction-Markets/dobium/README.md

-# 🎲 Dobium: The World's First Logic Market
+# 🎲 Dobium: The World's First Dynamic Logic Market

 A modern prediction markets platform where users can trade on the outcomes of real-world events across sports, technology, finance, and more.